timkent/scripts/README.md

 This is a test, so you can see "how it works!"
 ```

+## webshell.py

+This is a python3 based web shell based on gist here: https://gist.github.com/phoemur/461c97aa5af5c785062b7b4db8ca79cd

+I have made the following changes:
+* Make output a bit nicer and safer
+* Work regardless of scheme
+* Append a GUID to the end of the path to provide security through obscurity :)

 ## x64dbg.ps1

 This script will automate installing x64dbg along with Python 2.7, x64dbgpy, mona and xAnalyzer plugins.